KaungSatLinn/OldPhonePad/README.md

-# OldPhonePad
+# OldPhonePad Project Overview

+Since there is no requirement for creating UI or building a web app, I choose to write a simple console application.
 OldPhonePad is a console application that simulates the old mobile phone keypad input method for typing text messages.
-It converts sequences of key presses into corresponding characters.
+It converts sequences of input which simulate the key presses of old phone pad into corresponding characters.

 ## Getting Started